oharkins/radius-server-beanstalk/README.md

 > Autodeployment with beanstalk

-> NOSQL database, DynamoDB
+> Amazon Web Services, Beanstalk, DynamoDB

-> Amazon Web Services, Authentication system, Serverless
+> Authentication system, Serverless, NOSQL database

 This repository deploy a full authentication system to integrated with the firewall via Radius protocol.
-It uses beanstalk service to autodeploy the Data Base (dynamosDB), the instances, security group and roles needed.
+It uses beanstalk service to autodeploy the Database (dynamosDB), the instances, security group and roles needed.

 **Deployment**